 The use of Purigen can further help with Nitrate & Phosphate Control.

-Sadly many un-informed aquarists have only passed along poor information about marine aquarium set-ups rather than experimenting with the many different set-ups possible.
-I have set up many high end aquariums in this manner, where the client would not appreciate a low quality set up!
+Unfortunately, many aquarists have only passed along just popular and/or poor information about marine aquarium set-ups rather than experimenting with the many different set-ups possible.
+I have set up many high end aquariums in this manner, where the client would NOT appreciate a low quality set up!
 Be wary of those who slam these or similar systems, as they have probably found this poor advice on some of the aquatic forums that have not done their homework!

 This set up is recommended for a beginner OR advanced aquarist and also allows expansion into a reef set up provided proper lighting is added later such as MH, SHO, T2, T5, or LED (especially for sps corals,, clams, or nudibranchs).